Dalat International School

 How much does a DDEP course cost?

-Most courses are three credit hours, and the present cost per credit hour is $52.50 for a total tuition of approximately $157.50 for a 3 credit class or $210 for a 4 credit class.
+Most courses are 3 credit hours, and the present cost per credit hour is $52.50 for a total tuition of approximately $210 for a 4 credit class.
 A student that takes more than one class in a semester will see this cost double.

-There may be other associated costs (books, software, etc.).
+There may be other associated costs (student fees, books, software, etc.).
 This cost is in addition to your Dalat tuition fees, which remain the same.
-However, Dalat provides an RM1000 credit per semester for students that will offset this cost.
+However, Dalat provides a RM1,000 credit per semester for students that will offset this cost.

 How does my child enroll?